sagrawalx/sagrawalx.github.io/teaching/fa18-b2_ma220/index.md

 <td>[In class questions](w4_mon.pdf)[^2]</td>
 </tr>

-[^2]: There are a few extra problems in these slides that we did not get to in class today.
+[^2]: There are a few extra problems in these slides that we did not get to in class.
+I left them in the slides in case you wanted more practice.

 <tr>
 <td colspan="3">